Viicos/django-autotyping/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

 > [!WARNING]\
 > This project is still work in progress.
+It is meant to work with [`django-stubs`](https://github.com/typeddjango/django-stubs), but some improvements and changes are probably going to be
+> implemented in the stub definitions, and could potentially require some changes to the generated stubs.

 # Installation